AT A GLANCE

 Antarctica to the Tropics - the Islands of the South Atlantic

-Tierra del Fuego, South Georgia, Tristan da Cunha, St. Helena and Ascension Island - a roll call of some of the most remote and romantic places in the world.
-Add Gough Island and the chance to land on legendary Nightingale & Inaccessible Islands and you have one of the ultimate pelagics, pioneered by WildWings in 1998.
-Better still, you can stay on the ship to the Cape Verdes, yielding yet more seabirds and cetaceans.
+Tierra del Fuego, South Georgia, Tristan da Cunha, St. Helena, Ascension Island and Cape Verde - a roll call of some of the most remote places on earth.
+Add Gough Island and the chance to land on Nightingale & Inaccessible Islands and you have one of the ultimate pelagics which was first pioneered by WildWings in 1998.

-Now acknowledged as one of the pelagics which seabird enthusiasts cannot afford to miss, in March the vessel will again be departing from Tierra del Fuego for this epic Atlantic journey, finally ending in the Cape Verde Islands.
-You may disembark in Ascension, after a journey of nearly 6000 nautical miles (9600 kilometres), and fly home to the UK with the RAF to Brize Norton in Oxfordshire.
-For a supplement, you may stay on the vessel to the Cape Verde Islands which should yield most of the special seabirds of this archipelago too.
-Flights from the Cape Verdes are via Lisbon back to the UK.
+Now acknowledged as one of the pelagics which seabird enthusiasts cannot afford to miss, the vessel will depart from Tierra del Fuego for this epic Atlantic journey, finally ending in the Cape Verde Islands.
+Flights from the Cape Verdes to the UK are via Lisbon.

-For 2020, you may also leave or join the voyage at St Helena if your time is short.
-The island now has a weekly air service from and to Jo’burg in South Africa, with current airfares costing around £400-£450 one way.
+You may also be able to leave or join the voyage at St Helena if you wish as the island now has a weekly air service with Johannesburg in South Africa, with current airfares costing around £950 one way.

 Ushuaia – St Helena

-Day 1: In the afternoon, we embark in Ushuaia and sail down the Beagle Channel where we hope to see Magellanic Penguin and Magellanic Diving Petrel.
-The expedition begins at the southern tip of Argentina and sails towards South Georgia.
+Day 1: In the afternoon, we embark in Ushuaia and sail down the Beagle Channel where we hope to find Magellanic Penguin and Magellanic Diving Petrel.

-Days 2-5: At sea in the Drake Passage, an excellent selection of seabirds can be looked for including Kerguelen, Blue, Soft-plumaged and White-chinned Petrels, Wandering, Black-browed, Grey-headed and the elegant Light-mantled Sooty Albatrosses; Cape Petrels, Antarctic Fulmars plus Slender-billed and Antarctic Prions, to name but a few.
-These southern waters will be the best chance for true Antarctic specialities such as Adelie and Chinstrap Penguins, perhaps Antarctic Petrel and on occasion we have even seen Emperor Penguin.
-It will be worth maximising your time out on deck sea-watching.
-A good number of cetaceans are also likely in these wild oceans.
+Days 2-4: At sea in the Drake Passage.
+An excellent selection of seabirds can be found including Kerguelen, Blue, Soft-plumaged and White-chinned Petrels, Wandering, Black-browed, Grey-headed and Light-mantled Sooty Albatrosses, Cape Petrels, Antarctic Fulmars plus Slender-billed and Antarctic Prions.
+These southern waters will also be the best chance for true Antarctic specialities such as Adelie and Chinstrap Penguins, perhaps Antarctic Petrel.

-Days 9-13: In the westerlies we should have a good tailwind, and on both sides of the Antarctic Convergence we will observe many species and great numbers of Antarctic and Sub-Antarctic seabirds.
-Many of the seabirds previously seen will be encountered plus Fairy Prions, Grey-backed, Black-bellied and White-bellied Storm-Petrels, Atlantic, Grey and Great-winged Petrels, Great and Sooty Shearwaters, Common and South Georgian Diving Petrels, Southern and Northern Giant Petrels plus up to eight forms of albatross (Wandering, Tristan, Grey-headed, Black-browed, Sooty, Light-mantled Sooty, Shy and Atlantic Yellow-nosed).
-Our first of the handsome, but seriously endangered Spectacled Petrels should be encountered, along with Subantarctic Little Shearwaters.
+Days 8-11: In the westerlies we should have a good tailwind and on both sides of the Antarctic Convergence will observe a great variety of Antarctic and Subantarctic seabirds.
+Many of the seabirds seen previously will still be with us and the possibilities including Grey-backed, Black-bellied and White-bellied Storm-Petrels, Fairy Prion, Atlantic, Grey and Great-winged Petrels, Great and Sooty Shearwaters, Common and South Georgian Diving Petrels, Southern and Northern Giant Petrels plus up to eight species of albatross (Wandering, Tristan, Grey-headed, Black-browed, Sooty, Light-mantled Sooty, Shy and Atlantic Yellow-nosed).
+Our first Spectacled Petrels should also be encountered, along with Subantarctic Little Shearwaters.

-Day 14: We will head for Gough Island, a World Heritage Site, remote and spectacular home to millions of breeding seabirds.
-Landing is not permitted, but subject to weather conditions, we plan to Zodiac cruise close to the shore and look for the endemic Gough Moorhen and Gough Bunting plus Northern Rockhopper Penguins and the distinctive local form of Sub-Antarctic Fur Seal.
+Day 12: We will head for Gough Island, a World Heritage Site, which is a remote and spectacular home to millions of breeding seabirds.
+Landings are not permitted, but subject to weather conditions, we plan to zodiac cruise close to the shore and look for the endemic Gough Moorhen and Gough Bunting plus Northern Rockhopper Penguins and the distinctive local form of Subantarctic Fur Seal.

-NB: The actual weather and local sea conditions in the last few years mean the chance of landing in the Tristan archipelago is currently less than 50%.
-Landings cannot even be attempted on Nightingale or Inaccessible until you have been ashore at the settlement first, due to local laws.
+NB: The actual weather and local sea conditions in the last few years mean that the chances of landing in the Tristan archipelago is currently less than 50%.
+Due to local laws, landings cannot even be attempted on Nightingale or Inaccessible until you have been ashore at the settlement first.

-Days 19-22: At sea again, we now enter sub-tropical waters with their own brand of seabirds and dolphins, and with many of the participants (birds and passengers) changing from winter to summer plumage on this sector!
-We will leave many seabird friends behind now, most sadly the last of the albatrosses amongst them.
-Spectacled Petrels stay with us the longest usually.
-New species should include Madeiran Storm-Petrel and the bat-like Bulwer’s Petrel, whilst flying fish definitely add a tropical edge.
-Expect calmer seas and balmy days.
+Days 17-20: At sea again, we now enter subtropical waters with their own seabirds and dolphins.
+We will soon leave many of the southern seabird behind with Spectacled Petrels usually being the last to disappear.
+New species should include Band-rumped Storm-Petrel and the bat-like Bulwer’s Petrel, whilst flying fish definitely add a tropical edge.
+Expect calmer seas and balmier days.

-Days 23-25: St. Helena has a good anchorage at Jamestown.
-This is another island with few birds owing to man’s activities.
-Just 11 land bird species breed here, nine of which have been introduced.
-The most important is the Wirebird, a small thin-legged plover breeding in fields in the centre of the island, where we will find them holding territories in the local pastures.
-White Terns nest all along the coast and in town in the trees.
-Red-billed Tropicbirds and noddies fly around our vessel at anchor, whilst Pantropical Spotted Dolphins can often be seen in the distance, occasionally leaping several metres into the air, hanging motionless for a few seconds and then spinning back into the water.
-The WildWings group normally also enjoy a cruise in a local boat for the dolphins and breeding seabirds with a chance of a Whale Shark too, as well as undertaking an optional full-day tour, including some of the Napoleon sites.
-Optional dinners ashore in local restaurants are highly recommended.
+Days 21-23: St. Helena is another island where many endemic species have become extinct and just eleven land bird species now breed here, nine of which are introduced.
+The most important is the endemic Wirebird (or St Helena Plover), a small thin-legged plover which we should find in fields in the centre of the island.
+White Terns nest all along the coast and in the trees in the small community of Jamestown.
+Red-billed Tropicbirds and noddies fly around our vessel at anchor, whilst Pantropical Spotted Dolphins can often be seen, occasionally leaping several metres into the air and then spinning back into the water.

 St Helena to Cape Verde

-Days 25-26: At sea, the infamous ‘doldrums’, with more lazy balmy days.
-Cory’s Shearwaters and Sooty Terns should start to appear.
-We often encounter Sperm Whales on this leg.
+Days 24-25: At sea in the infamous ‘doldrums’ with more lazy balmy days.
+Cory’s Shearwaters and Sooty Terns should start to appear and we often encounter Sperm Whales on this leg.

-Days: 29-33: At sea (crossing the Equator with King Neptune!).
-Seabirds to look out for now include Boyd’s (Audubon) and Cape Verde Shearwater, Fea’s Petrel, White-faced Storm-Petrels plus tropical dolphins and the smaller whales eg Melon-headed and False Killer.
+Days: 28-31: At sea crossing the Equator and potentially encountering King Neptune!
+Seabirds to look out for now include Boyd’s and Cape Verde Shearwaters, Fea’s Petrel, White-faced Storm-Petrel plus tropical dolphins and some of the slightly larger cetaceans such as Melon-headed Whale and False Killer Whale.

 NB: As applies to all expedition cruises, the exact sea itinerary and landings will be subject to weather, local conditions and government permissions.